speedment/speedment-doc/pages/application_configuration.md

 {% include prev_next.html %}

 ## Why Configure?
 Most Speedment configuration is done automatically during inspection of the database meta data model including things like tables, columns, user name and connection URL.
-However, many times we need to override one or several configuration parameters, for example if we deploy our application and want it to connect to a different database compared to what we used for development.
+However, it is common to override one or several configuration parameters, for example when deploying an application and want to connect to a different database than used for development.

-There is one thing that we always need to configure and that is the database password.
+One thing that always needs to be configured is the database password.
 For security reasons, Speedment never stores the database password in generated classes or configuration files.

 Configuration is done using an `ApplicationBuilder` that is generated for your project.
 Once the `ApplicationBuilder` is configured, its `build()` method is called and a configured `Application` is returned.
 Upon building, all the configuration parameters are frozen (made immutable) in the returned `Application`.